 Understanding the context of the question, surrounding (weight loss)?
 Most people want to achieve overall weight loss, meaning: the loss of fat or (adipose tissue).

-Note: always check with your family Dr. or health care physician before you embark on any fitness, or nutritional diet adventure or lifestyle change to recommend a positive direction.
+Note: always check with your family Dr. or health care physician before you embark on any fitness, or nutritional diet adventure or lifestyle change to have a healthy recommend positive direction.

 So how is this achieved?

-o Weight training – is going to strengthen, build bone and muscle, this produces positive effects, such as:
+o Weight training – is going to strengthen, build bone and muscle, producing positive effects, such as:

 o Increasing muscle strength, (increases athletic body-shape and muscle tone, stronger, toned muscles increase your fat burning furnace/metabolism).